ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 $$ \delta^{(l)} = \delta^{(l+1)} * (W^{(l)})^T \circ \sigma'(z^{(l)}) $$

 And this is essentially why it is called backpropagation.
 We propagate the error $$\delta$$ from the ouput layer back through the network until we reach the first layer.
-This is a little hard to grasp but as you can see $$\delta$$ nothing else then a part of our cost derivative which we can reuse when calculating other derivatives.
+This is a little hard to grasp but as you can see $$\delta$$ is nothing else then a part of our cost derivative which we can reuse when calculating other derivatives.
 We can now finish our training by summing up all the gradients over all the data $$k$$ in our batch.

 $$ \Delta W^{(l)} = -\frac{\eta}{k}\sum^k_i \frac{\partial C(W,b)}{\partial W^{(l)}} $$